 We visited Seattle and Vancouver, two lovely cities in the Pacific Northwest in the summer of 2013 and had tons of fun sampling local cuisine and the very best that the cities had to offer.
 Post my return, I was hit by a tsunami of laziness which explains the sheer delay in posting anything about that trip.
 Of the million photos that we clicked and the memories that they capture, some of my favorite ones are of the restaurants, hole-in-the-wall to fancy shindigs we visited and the surprising culinary discoveries that we made.
 In case you are planning a trip there this spring/summer (the tulip festival can be a good excuse), here are some of my suggestions for having a great meal via this Pacific northwest food guide.
 We tend to eat more meat-free meals on the road, so I will duly point out those options for my vegetarian/vegan friends.
-Read my Pacific Northwest food guide to learn more and if you want to explore these cities more, here are two excellent 48 hours in Vancouver and Vancouver sightseeing guide to get you started!
+Read my Pacific Northwest food guide to learn more and if you want to explore these cities more, here are three excellent 48 hours in Vancouver , best things to do in Vancouver and Vancouver sightseeing guide to get you started!

 PACIFIC NORTHWEST FOOD GUIDE: SEATTLE